Career Training and Personal Development go Hand in Hand

 With 12 to 18 months of on-campus or online coursework, M.S.D. graduates are equipped with the skills most in demand for the software development job market.

 Interested in exploring a new career in software development?
-MIU is accepting applications for the February 2021 entry.
+MIU is accepting applications for the next entry.

-Here are the top six reasons why MIU’s M.S.D. graduates feel the program gives them the tools for success.
+Here are the top five reasons why MIU’s M.S.D. graduates feel the program gives them the tools for success.

 1. Prepares Students for Top Positions in Just a Year